The PCB Rules and Constraints Editor dialog

 The PCB Rules and Constraints Editor dialog allows you to browse and manage the defined design rules for the current PCB document.
 Design rules collectively form an instruction set for the PCB Editor to follow.
 Each rule represents a requirement of your design and many of the rules, e.g., clearance and width constraints, can be monitored as you work with the Design Rule Checker dialog.
 Certain rules are monitored when using additional features of the software, such as routing-based rules when using the Situs Autorouter to route a design.

-The dialog is accessed from the PCB Editor by selecting Design » Rules from the toolbar.
+The dialog is accessed from the PCB Editor by selecting Design » Rules from the main menus.

 The dialog is composed of a static pane on the left and a main editing region on the right that changes dynamically with the selection on the left.